Identity Theft Prevention Program

 Related Law & Policy:

-This policy applies to all George Mason University employees and service providers at all locations.
+This policy applies to George Mason University students, employees and service providers at all locations.

 II.
 POLICY STATEMENT

 Covered Account.
-The law defines this as a consumer account designed to permit multiple payments or transactions, and any other account for which there is a reasonably foreseeable risk of identity theft.
-This includes all student accounts for payment of tuition and fees, all employee accounts for receipt of wages and reimbursed expenses, and Mason Money accounts.
+A consumer account designed to permit multiple payments or transactions, and any other account for which there is a reasonably foreseeable risk of identity theft.
+This includes all student accounts for payment of tuition, fees, room, board and other charges related to University activities, all employee accounts for receipt of wages and reimbursed expenses, and Mason Money accounts.

 Identity Theft.
-Identity theft is a fraud committed or attempted using the identifying information of another person without authority.
+A fraud committed or attempted using the identifying information of another person without authority.

 Red Flag.
-A red flag is a pattern, practice, or specific activity that could indicate identity theft.
+A pattern, practice, or specific activity that could indicate identity theft.

 Service Provider.
-A Service Provider is a third party who performs an activity in connection with one or more covered accounts.
+A third party who performs an activity in connection with one or more covered accounts.

-Committee.
-The Committee is responsible for ensuring appropriate training of university staff on the program, reviewing any staff reports regarding the detection of Red Flags and the steps for preventing and mitigating identity theft, determining which steps of prevention and mitigation should be taken in particular circumstances, and considering periodic changes to the Program.
-The Committee also is responsible for providing an annual report of Program activity to the President, Senior Vice President and Provost.
+Designated Unit Coordinators.
+The Designated Unit Coordinators are responsible for ensuring appropriate training of departmental staff on the program, reviewing any staff reports regarding the detection of Red Flags and the steps for preventing and mitigating identity theft, determining which steps of prevention and mitigation should be taken in particular circumstances, and providing input into identity theft activity reporting and periodic changes to the Program policy or procedures.

 Employees.
-Employees are expected to notify a Committee member once they become aware of an incident of identity theft or of the university’s failure to comply with this Program.
+Employees are expected to notify their Designated Unit Coordinator if they become aware of an incident of identity theft or of the university’s failure to comply with this Program.

 Program Administrator.
-The Program Administrator is responsible for developing, implementing and updating the Program through his/her chairmanship of the Committee.
+The Program Administrator is responsible for program development, oversight and monitoring.

-In order to identify relevant red flags, the university considers the types of covered accounts it offers or maintains, methods it provides to open or access its accounts, and its previous experiences with identity theft.
+In order to identify relevant red flags, the university considers the types of covered accounts it offers, methods it provides to open, access or maintain its accounts, and its previous experiences with identity theft.

-Red Flags detection will involve procedures to verify identity and monitor transactions associated with enrollment, existing accounts, and consumer (credit) report requests.
+Red Flags detection will involve procedures to verify identity and monitor transactions associated with enrollment into and maintenance of existing covered accounts.
 Responses to prevent and mitigate identity theft may include: continue to monitor the account; contact the student or employee; change passwords; close and reopen account; refuse to open a new covered account; notify law enforcement or Internal Audit, or determine that no response is warranted under the particular circumstances.

 VI.
 EFFECTIVE DATE AND APPROVAL

 The initial program was approved by the Board of Visitors and is effective May 1, 2009.
-The Board of Visitors hereby delegates to the Program Administrator the responsibility to oversee development, implementation, and administration of the Program; training of appropriate staff; and service provider arrangements.
-This policy shall be reviewed and revised, if necessary, annually by the Committee to become effective at the beginning of the university’s fiscal year, unless otherwise noted.
+The Board of Visitors hereby delegates to the Program Administrator the responsibility to oversee development and administration of the Program; training of appropriate staff; and service provider arrangements.
+This policy shall be reviewed and revised as necessary.